bhentschel/vip.org/_pages/guide.md

 <a target="" alt="Simulation Science" title="Simulation Science" href="#legend"><span class='guide'>SS</span></a> **Scalable Techniques**<br>
 *Thursday, October 25, 11:00 pm - 12:40 pm, Estrel Hall A+B*
 <br>Among other things, practitioners attending this session will:
-* Get to know approaches for the visualization of non-cartesian mesh data;
+* Get to know approaches for the visualization of non-cartesian mesh data,
 * Learn about ray casting approaches for unstructured and AMR grids.

 <a target="" alt="Simulation Science" title="Simulation Science" href="#legend"><span class='guide'>SS</span></a>  **CG&A: Session 2**<br>